JAMPS657/Personal_Projects/README.md

 -----
 Personal Mission Statement:

-I'm seeking a professional environment where a good plan sets the foundation for a job well done.
+I'm seeking a professional environment where a well laid strategy sets the foundation for a job well done.
 Where colleagues seek to improve one another through mutual respect, comradery, and hard work.
 I hope to be part of an experience that I can look back at with pride, for the work I've done and the people I've worked with.

 -----